charlesrocabert/MoRIS/docs/TUTORIAL.md

 | 3 | 4000 | 2000 | 4000000 | 4000000 |
 | 4 | ...  | ...  | ...     | ...     |

-- Column 1 contains cell identifiers, which must be positive integer numbers (usually from `1` to `n`),
+- Column 1 contains <strong>cell identifiers</strong>, which must be positive integer numbers (usually from `1` to `n` if the map contains `n` cells),
-- Column 2 contains the x-axis coordinate of the cell, here in meters.
-The coordinate of the cell centroid is preferred,
+- Column 2 contains <strong>the x-axis coordinate of the cell</strong>, here in meters.
+The coordinate of the centroid is preferred,
-- Column 3 contains the y-axis coordinate of the cell, here in meters.
-The coordinate of the cell centroid is preferred,
+- Column 3 contains <strong>the y-axis coordinate of the cell</strong>, here in meters.
+The coordinate of the centroid is preferred,
-- Column 4 contains the area of the cell, here in square meters,
+- Column 4 contains <strong>the area of the cell</strong>, here in square meters,
-- Column 5 contains the suitable habitat area of the cell, in square meters.
+- Column 5 contains <strong>the suitable habitat area of the cell</strong>, in square meters.

+### 1.2 How to build it?

+#### Choose an extent.
-1. First define a working area (fig1 red square) around your area of interest, namely: the area where you have presence/absence data on your favorite invasive species (fig1 red/green dots).
-This working area must be centered around and larger by at least 100% than the invaded part of your area of interest, except for natural barriers (the ocean for example, left/West side on fig1).
-Do not underestimate the importance of the bufferring area, to avoid estimation biases in <strong>MoRIS</strong>.
+Define a <strong>working area</strong> (red square on figure 1) around your <strong>area of interest</strong>, namely: the area where you have presence/absence data on your favorite invasive species (red/green dots on figure 1).

+This <strong>working area</strong> must be centered around and larger by at least 100% than the invaded part of your area of interest, except for natural barriers (the ocean for example, left/West side on figure 1).
+Do not underestimate the importance of this <strong>bufferring area</strong>, to avoid estimation biases in MoRIS.

-<strong>[Writing in progress ...]</strong>
+#### Discretize the map.
+Define the <strong>shape and resolution</strong> of your fishnet.
+You can use squares or any other regular shape.
+On figure 2, squares are 3km large.
+This is because in this case, the species of interest do not disperse naturally more than 3 kilometers by year.
+In this case, it is thus assumed that natural dispersal could only allow the colonization of cells that are adjacent to already invaded cells.

+#### Extract the information of interest from each cell.
+Determine the coordinates of the centroid of each cell.
+Do not forget to use metric projected coordinate system (such as Lambert93 for France), meters unit is preferred.
+Also, calculate the area of each cell (3km large squares have areas of 9,000,000m²) and give them a unique ID from `1` to `n` (here `n = 13,689`).